-Andrea lives in New York City where she performs regularly as piano soloist and with Hypercube, a cutting-edge new music quartet of saxophone, percussion, guitar and piano/accordion.
-Hypercube has been bringing their music to new audiences with tours across the U.S.A. and abroad, as featured artists on the FIMNME Festival of New Music in Mexico City, the Charlotte New Music Festival, Now Hear This!
-Festival of New Music, Music on the Edge, and the Ritornello Chamber Music Festival.
-Their first album, "Brain on Fire” is due to be released in May of 2020 on New Focus Recordings.
+Andrea lives in New York City where she performs regularly as soloist, with guitarist Jay Sorce as the Sorce/Lodge Duo, and with Hypercube, a cutting-edge new music quartet of saxophone, percussion, guitar and piano/accordion.
+Hypercube has been bringing their music to new audiences with tours across the country and abroad, as featured artists on the FIMNME Festival of New Music in Mexico City, the Charlotte New Music Festival, Now Hear This!
+Festival of New Music, Music on the Edge, the Ritornello Chamber Music Festival and, most recently, their own Hypercube Composition Lab.
+Hypercube's first album, "Brain On Fire" (2020), received critical acclaim and a first round Grammy nomination.

 Andrea has played at the International Computer Music Conference, NYC Electroacoustic Music Festival, UNPLAY Festival, Sonic Boom Festival, the International Sound Symposium, the Queens New Music Festival and the Qubit Noise Non-Ference.
-She has collaborated with many new music ensembles including Yarn/Wire, Ecce Ensemble, Oracle Hysterical, Metropolis Ensemble, Tenth Intervention and Anonymous Ensemble.
+She has collaborated with many new music ensembles such as Yarn/Wire, Ecce Ensemble, Oracle Hysterical, Metropolis Ensemble, Tenth Intervention and Anonymous Ensemble.